kg3354/jsDbFrontend/TestingPlan.md

 - **runAllProductScript and related operations:**:
   - Mock exec to simulate the running of the script.
   - Test handling of stdout, stderr, and errors.
+  - Since it fetches the all proucts everytime the server starts, it might need to be refined when the server is running for a long period of time.

 #### 3. End-to-End Testing